Why Do Funeral Homes Take Fingerprints of the Deceased?

 Surviving relatives may also want to create scrapbooks or frame things from the deceased relative to serve as a memorial.
 A copy of the deceased’s fingerprints or a token with the fingerprints engraved on it can be an excellent addition to a memorial.

-Are Funeral Homes Required To Take Fingerprints of the Deceased?
+Are Funeral Homes Required to Take Fingerprints of the Deceased?

 No laws require funeral homes to take fingerprints of the deceased.
 Similarly, no laws require funeral homes to get your permission before taking your deceased relative's fingerprints.